TURKS AND CAICOS ISLANDS

 and immunity from expulsion from the Islands.

-(2) Nothing contained in or done under the authority of any law shall be held to be inconsistent with or in contravention of this section
+(2) Nothing in any law or done under its authority shall be held to contravene this section to the extent that the law in question makes

-(a) for the imposition of restrictions on the movement or residence within the Islands or on the right to leave the Islands of persons
+(a)for the imposition of restrictions on the movement or residence within the Islands or on the right to leave the Islands of persons

-(i) in the interests of defence, public safety, public order, public morality or public health; or
+(i)in the interests of defence, public safety, public order, public morality or public health; or

-(ii) for the purpose of protecting the rights and freedoms of other persons,
+(ii)for the purpose of protecting the rights and freedoms of other persons;

-(b) for the removal of a person from the Islands to be tried or punished in some other country for a criminal offence under the law of
+(b)for the removal of a person from the Islands to be tried or punished in some other country for a criminal offence under the law of

 that country or to undergo imprisonment in some other country in execution of the sentence of a court in respect of a criminal offence